langur

 see also execTH()

-executes a system command STRING, using a trusted source (not for use with user-provided data)
+executes a system command source string, using a trusted source (not for use with user-provided data)

 returns a hash instead of a result or exception